EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 Sebastian.
 Merge map_rect_concurrent with the conventions introduced and reviewed by @sakrejda, [see discourse](http://discourse.mc-stan.org/t/map-rect-concurrent-about-to-land/4054)?
 Yes/No/More reviews?

+Sebastian.
+Should we prune the sundials distribution to the bits and pieces we actually need as done in the past with CVODES?
+Are the noprintf macros still needed for CRAN?

 ### Open Discussion Topics

 _Any topics that do not need to be addressed in the short term,